Times and rooms are subject to change. Check back here for updates.

 (50 mins)

-[OTA, TEK] Review of New England D-STAR.
-A quick review of what D-STAR is like here in the New England area.
-Open Q&A with attendees on topics of interest.
+[OTA, TEK] Terry will present an overview of New England D-STAR, including a quick review of what D-STAR is like here in the New England area.
+There will be an open Q&A session on topics of interest.

 Sat 11 AM